Leadbeater lauds MSPs’ assisted dying vote amid warning Bill is ‘inadequate’

 The college also said the physical effects of a mental disorder, such as anorexia or dementia, should not make a person eligible for assisted dying.

-Dr Annabel Price, lead for Ms Leadbeater’s Bill at the RCP, said: “The college has spent decades focused on preventing people from dying by suicide.
+Dr Annabel Price, lead for Ms Leadbeater’s Bill at the RCPsych, said: “The college has spent decades focused on preventing people from dying by suicide.

 “A significant part of our engagement on this Bill to date has been to point out that people with terminal physical illnesses are more likely to have depression.